 A combination of drone imagery and Land Registry boundary data can make property lines clear to everyone even if they are not keen map readers.
 A boundary line overlaid on the current features of a property is non-ambiguous and easy to interpret.

-Drone Media Imaging offer a professional drone mapping service over areas of any size and can provide high resolution images for comparison with Land Registry information.
+Drone Media Imaging offers a professional drone mapping service over areas of any size and can provide high-resolution images for comparison with Land Registry information.
 Simply get in touch to discuss your requirements and let new technology play its part in settling old disputes.